 Sights + Sounds Picks: Kevin Dublin

 “Sights + Sounds Picks” is our weekly guide to the Bay Area arts scene through the eyes and ears of local artists.
-On this episode, host Jenee Darden speaks with poet Kevin Dublin.
+On this episode, host Jeneé Darden speaks with poet Kevin Dublin.
 He’s one of the artists who’ll be performing at our live event, “Sights + Sounds After Dark: The Love Factor,” which will feature live music and poetry about love.
-Join us at our KALW Downtown San Francisco venue at 220 Montgomery St. on Thursday, February 12th.
+Join us at our KALW Downtown San Francisco venue at 220 Montgomery St. tonight.
 Doors open at 6pm, show starts at 7pm.

 “word time” by devorah major